 How is Credit Measured?

 Credit is normally measured by credit scores.
-The most common one is the FICO score, running between 300 and 850.
+The most common is the FICO score, which runs between 300 and 850.
 The higher the score, the better the creditworthiness.

 Starting Your Credit Journey